openml/openml-python/_sources/usage.txt

 Listing tasks
 ~~~~~~~~~~~~~

-Once we figured out the datasets we want to work on, we have to download the
+Once we decide on the datasets we want to work on, we have to download the
 corresponding tasks.
 Tasks can be pre-filtered by either by a task type or
 a tag.

-So far, this package only supports the tasks supervised classification (task
+So far, this package only supports supervised classification tasks (task
-type :python:`1`) and supervised regression (task type :python:`2`) #TODO check this
+type :python:`1`) and supervised regression tasks (task type :python:`2`) #TODO check this
 We desribe how to find other task types in the subsection `Finding out task types`_
-and are very happy about contributions which help us to support all other task
+and are happy to receive contributions that help us to support all other task
 types.

 The most natural way to retrieve tasks is by their task type.
 In this example
-we will use the most commonly studied machine learning task supervised
+we will use the most commonly studied machine learning supervised
-classification (task type :python:`1`):
+classification task (task type :python:`1`):

 .. code:: python